akira/exq/README.md

 A Job can be snoozed by returning `{:snooze, time_to_sleep_in_seconds}` from perform method.
 By default this feature is not enabled.
 Add `Exq.Middleware.Snooze` to the middleware list to enable this feature.
+If you use `Exq.Middleware.Unique`, it must be placed before it.

 ```elixir
 defmodule MyWorker do